 The explosion of new digital businesses and the digitization of traditional companies has increased demand for highly skilled developers, CodinGame said – demand that has been intensified further against the backdrop of COVID-19.

-Developers and other IT professionals have, which forced organizations to rapidly adopt cloud-based working and operations.
+Developers and other IT professionals have played a critical role in businesses’ response to the pandemic, which forced organizations to rapidly adopt cloud-based working and operations.

-The digital start-up scene has also boomed, with data from the UK government earlier in March revealing that a new tech business, many of which designed to provide critical services that had been impacted by the pandemic.
+The digital start-up scene has also boomed, with data from the UK government earlier in March revealing that a new tech business launched on average every 30 minutes in 2020, many of which designed to provide critical services that had been impacted by the pandemic.

 Across all industries in the private sector, the business population has increased by a more modest 20% over the same period, ONS figures indicated: less than half the rate of growth seen within the computer programming profession.